TsekNet/website/about.md

 Learning is my biggest motivator.
 {:.faded}

-SRE with an unhealthy addiction to automation.
+Software Engineer working on the Cross Platform Experience team at Google -- writing cross platform software that runs on Linux, Mac, and Windows.

-With over eight years of experience in IT, my primary areas of focus are PowerShell, Python, automation, CI/CD, infrastructure as code, imaging/provisioning, configuration management, and championing SRE practices.
+With over nine years of experience in IT, my primary areas of focus are Go, Python, PowerShell, automation, CI/CD, infrastructure as code, imaging/provisioning, configuration management, and championing SRE practices.

-I work on the [WinOps SRE](https://github.com/google/winops) team at Google, helping maintain our open source Windows imaging tool called [Glazier](https://github.com/google/glazier) and BeyondCorp imaging utility called [Fresnel](https://github.com/google/fresnel).
+Previously worked on the [WinOps SRE](https://github.com/google/winops) team at Google, helping maintain our open source Windows imaging tool called [Glazier](https://github.com/google/glazier) and BeyondCorp imaging utility called [Fresnel](https://github.com/google/fresnel).